Coach not crutch: Evidence that AI can improve writing skill despite reducing effort: Methods

-In Study 2, the sample was more evenly split between men (46\%) and women (52\%), ranging in age from 18 to 82 (M = 36.0, SD = 12.5).
+In Study 2, the sample was somewhat evenly split between men (46\%) and women (52\%), ranging in age from 18 to 82 (M = 36.0, SD = 12.5).
 Over half of the sample (58\%) was White, with the rest comprising Black (33\%), Latino (6\%), and Asian (5\%) participants.
 Most participants (77\%) had college degrees.
 Most participants (93\%) were at least somewhat motivated to improve their writing, and had varying levels of experience with AI writing assistants (36\% had tried them, but hardly ever used them, 47\% used them at least a few times per week, and 17\% had never used AI assistants before).
+Participants forecasting the results of Study 2 were predominantly female (\textit{n}~=~93, 62\%), with ages ranging from 21 to 81 (M~=~38.4, SD = 12.2).
+They were predominantly white (75\%).
+A small proportion were students (13\%), and most were employed (62\%).